chwhiz/PermitTrack/README.md

-this is a simple permit checker made out of PHP that I made to make permit checking more easier. i made this while I'm bored lol
+this is a simple permit checker made out of PHP that I made to make permit checking more easier. i made this while I'm bored lol the site is in https://www.devirent.com/permit but it requires login to access lol

 ## Setup